ubavic/bas-celik/README.md

 Baš Čelik je besplatan program, sa potpuno otvorenim kodom dostupnim na adresi [github.com/ubavic/bas-celik](https://github.com/ubavic/bas-celik).

 > [!NOTE]
 > Baš Čelik is software for reading smart-card documents issued by the government of Serbia.
-Supported cards are ID cards, vehicle cards, and medical insurance cards.
-The application is written completely from scratch in Go and supports Linux, OSX and Windows.
+Supported cards include ID cards, vehicle registration cards, and medical insurance cards.
+The application is written completely from scratch in Go and supports Linux, macOS, and Windows.
-> The rest of this document and the program interface are in Serbian (for now), but the whole codebase is in English.
+> The rest of this document is in Serbian, but the entire codebase is in English, and the interface includes English support.

 ![Interfejs](assets/ui.png)